Kita-Shirakawa Station

 Kita-Shirakawa Station (北白川駅, Kita-Shirakawa-eki) is a railway station in the city of Shiroishi, Miyagi Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kita-Shirakawa Station is served by the Tōhoku Main Line, and is located 315.3 rail kilometers from the official starting point of the line at Tokyo.

 Station layout

 The station has a single side platform and an island platform connected to the station building by a footbridge.
-The station is unattended.
+One side of the island platform is fenced off and not in use.
+The station is unstaffed and managed by Shiroishi-Zaō Station.

 Platforms

 History

 Kita-Shirakawa Station opened on December 19, 1911.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on April 1, 1987.